randomman552/Dashboard/README.md

       - Images can be locally hosted by placing them into the data directory of this program, where they can then be accessed via the `/static` endpoint

 The output rendered by this example is the preview image of this repo.

+## Notes
+This project uses an icon designed by [Clarity Design](https://clarity.design/) as its logo and as a default icon.